zshinyg/HRMTraining/docs/P0_MODEL_PATH_TRACKER.md

 - Purpose: Track decisions and context for modifying/unifying the model path between `hrm/` and `hrm_codegen/` stacks.

 ## Scope
-- Decide primary model stack for training/eval default (candidate: `hrm/`).
+- Decide primary model stack for training/eval default: Sapient-HRM CodeGen (`hrm_codegen/`).
-- Add thin adapter(s) so the non-primary stack remains usable for experiments.
+- Keep Native HRM (`hrm/`) as an experimental path; adapters will allow parity where feasible.
 - De-duplicate and unify config pathing (`configs/hrm/` as single source of truth).

 ## Constraints